Car Insurance for Young Drivers

 If you’re a young driver, it’s important for you to understand that your age group (16-25) represents some of the highest risk for car insurance companies; males more so than females.
 For this reason, your rates will be considerably higher than what your parents pay.
 You need to be all the more careful when shopping for quotes.

 If you’ve never lived away from home before, you may also be shocked at how much your own car insurance policy costs.
 Car insurance for young drivers can easily add up to $500 or more every six-month policy cycle.
-And that’s only as long as you keep a clean driving record.
+That’s only as long as you keep a clean driving record.
 So it pays to behave behind the wheel.

 Most major insurance companies offer monthly or bi-monthly payment options; some even go weekly.
 That helps a great deal if your income is on the lower side.
 Just make sure you don’t miss a payment, because lapsed insurance could mean a license suspension for 30 days or longer.
+If you have to find a new policy after your current policy lapses, insurance costs also go up.
+Insurance companies now view you as a greater risk because you didn’t maintain your previous insurance plan.

-Parents of young drivers are instrumental in making sure their kids get gong on the right foot when it comes to driving.
+Parents of young drivers are instrumental in making sure their kids get off on the right foot when it comes to driving.
 Safety is a big concern, which is why we try to teach our children to adopt and practice safe driving principles.
 But parents, did you know that those types of things can translate into lower car insurance premiums?